bennypowers/bennypowers.dev/posts/form-associated-custom-elements.md

 ---
-title: Build a FACE
+title: Form-Associated Custom Elements
 published: false
 description: |
-  Form-Associated Custom Elements are a new web standard by which to build custom interactive form controls like buttons, inputs, checkboxes, etc.
+  Form-Associated Custom Elements are a new web standard by which to build custom interactive form controls like buttons, inputs, checkboxes, etc. Get to know the new spec and build a simple checkbox component in this short tutorial.
 datePublished: 2022-11-15
 tags:
   - web components